-Prerequisite: Once funding has been approved, the doctoral student should take a break from medical studies at the medical faculty of the University of Hamburg and start the demanding research project full-time for one year.
+Prerequisite: Once funding has been approved, the doctoral student must take a break from medical studies at the medical faculty of the University of Hamburg and start the demanding research project full-time for one year.
 The entire working time must be dedicated to research.
 However, the consideration of family and care periods is possible.

 Selection procedure: Candidates are selected by the Scientific Advisory Board of the Jung Foundation for Science and Research.
 A maximum of ten candidates will reach the final round.
-They will be invited to a meeting of the Scientific Advisory Board on May 5, 2023 to present their research project in three minutes.
+They will be invited to a meeting of the Scientific Advisory Board to present their research project in three minutes.
 The Foundation offers the candidates the opportunity to provide two PowerPoint slides in advance.
 Afterwards, the members of the Board of Trustees will ask questions about the planned project for two minutes.

 Application documents: An application for the Jung Fellowship consists of the following elements, which can be easily filled out and uploaded below:

 - Description of the doctoral project including the title of the project (max.
 450 words)

 - Title of your doctoral project in one sentence

 - Justification of the choice of topic from previous study experience (max.
 60 words)

 - Curriculum vitae as PDF (max.
 1 page)

 - Letter of recommendation from the receiving sponsor - person authorized to award a doctorate at a medical faculty (max.
 1 page